Anachrony (2017) – Temporal anomalies, fractures and paradoxes

 >> It is difficult to see the winner before the final count.

-A truly great game in the running for classic status, it remains unique with its time travel mechanics.
-With its striking artwork, intricate mechanics, and multiple paths to victory, Anachrony delivers an immersive gaming experience.
+A truly great game, firmly established as a classic of the genre, which remains unique with its time travel mechanic.
+Between its striking illustrations, its skillfully interwoven mechanics, and its numerous paths to victory, Anachrony offers an immersive and remarkably successful gaming experience.

 FUN FACTOR 🙂🙂🙂🙂